devendranaga/nwos/README.md

 - [ ] Event capture and storage tests
 - [ ] Address translation must be done right before the parser and straight to egress.
 - [ ] DRR egress scheduling
-- [ ] Take pkt buffer numbers from xml config
 - [ ] static ARP cache allocation strategy
-- [ ] select cpus statically based on the numbers
+- [ ] select cpus statically based on the number of CPUs in the system
 - [ ] Events: Storage maintenance (create timer to delete the events first items in the queues gets purged)
 - [ ] Handling Ctrl + C
 - [ ] Define event storage format, the same format is used for upload of events